-To ensure the resources we provide you are as accurate and up-to-date as possible in this continuously evolving environment, the AVMA is in regular contact with CDC, FDA, and USDA; other state, national, and international veterinary and public health expert groups; and intergovernmental organizations (such as the WHO and OIE) to learn the latest developments and their potential impacts on veterinarians, patients, and clients.
+In updating this material, the AVMA is in regular contact with federal agencies, such as the CDC, FDA, and USDA; other state, national, and international veterinary and public health expert groups; intergovernmental organizations such as the WHO and OIE; lawmakers, and others.

 Here’s some of the information you’ll find to help the veterinary community and animal owners meet the challenges posed by COVID-19.

 View the COVID-19 outbreak and its impact on veterinary professionals.
 Move the slider across the map to see the density of COVID-19 cases (red) and veterinary practices (blue) in your area.